ahamez/protox/README.md

 # Implementation choices

+* Required fields (protobuf 2): an error is raised when decoding a message with a missing required field.

 * When decoding enum aliases, the last encountered constant will be used.
   For instance, in the following example, `:BAR` will always be used if the value `1` is read on the wire.